0xor0ne/awesome-list/topics/cybersec.md

 * ["Understanding the Heap - a beautiful mess"][348]
 * ["Unleashing ksmbd: remote exploitation of the Linux kernel (ZDI-23-979, ZDI-23-980)"][533]
 * ["Unlimited Results: Breaking Firmware Encryption of ESP32-V3"][598]
+* ["Web Hackers vs. The Auto Industry: Critical Vulnerabilities in Ferrari, BMW, Rolls Royce, Porsche, and More"][648]
 * ["Windows Installer arbitrary content manipulation Elevation of Privilege (CVE-2020-0911)"][58]
 * ["Windows Installer EOP (CVE-2023-21800)"][314]
 * ["Writing your own RDI /sRDI loader using C and ASM"][307]